 - Submerge the meat: Fully submerge the sealed meat package in the container.
 If the meat floats, use a heavy plate to weigh it down.

 - Change the water every 30 minutes: Slowly pour cold water into the container until the old water drains.
 Instead, fill the container with new cold water.

 - Monitor the process: Monitor the process regularly to ensure the water remains cold and the package is not leaking.

-This method is suitable for minor cuts of meat, such as steaks, ground meat, or chicken breasts.
-For more significant amounts, it is best to use the refrigerator or a microwave’s defrost technique, which we will introduce right below!
+This method is suitable for small cuts of meat, such as steaks, ground meat or chicken breasts.
+For larger cuts, it is best to use the refrigerator or a microwave’s defrost technique, which we will introduce right below!

 When your time restricts, using a microwave is a quick method to defrost meat in just 1-2 minutes.
-Below is a step guide that is helpful for you:
+Below is step guide that be helpful for you:

 - Pack the meat: Pack the frozen meat tightly, and check for leaks or openings.
 Remove any metal or foil wrapping remains before putting the meat in the microwave.